Registrar

 · When a student has been placed on disciplinary probation or restriction;

 All students are requested to sign an annual statement at the start of each academic year to confirm their dependency status.
-Students who are financially independent and do not wish to permit their parents or legal guardians access to their education records should advise the Office of the Registrar in writing and provide evidence of financial independence.
+Students who are financially independent and do not wish to permit their parents or legal guardians access to their education records should advise the Office of the Registrar in writing.

 D. To authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State Educational authorities in connection with an audit or evaluation.